-We recently spent a spring day exploring the Birds Hill area northwest of Winnipeg, and our m.o. was to experience the region beyond the popular park.
+We recently spent a spring day exploring the Birds Hill area northwest of Winnipeg, and our m.o. was to experience the region beyond the popular provincial park.
 Instead, we travelled the rural roads of the RM of Springfield, planning our days’ adventure around Manitoba’s (and our family’s) homesteading heritage.
-We visited three farm-filled attractions – all within a 15-minute drive from the perimeter highway and all within a 10-minute driving of each other – to connect with our Prairie identity.
+We visited three farm-filled attractions – all within a 15-minute drive from the perimeter highway and all within a 10-minute drive of each other – to connect with our prairie identity.

 Morning: baby animals (oh my!) at Deer Meadow Farms

 Wake up to the sound of clucking hens.
 Deer Meadow Farms is a popular autumn destination (think corn maze and a forbidden forest), but a spring/summer visit = baby animals at the petting farm!
 We headed straight to Animal Alley so staff could introduce to us to all the new life on the farm – from the climbing kid goats and cuddly lambs to the docile calf and pony.
 My daughter loved her time in the chicken pasture, where the friendly brown leghorns made for great company and education about where our food comes from.